ctron/package-drone/README.md

 Hopefully some time Package Drone can:

 * Provide access to bundles by an OBR layout (it can do R5)
-* Act as a fully functional Maven M2 repository

 What it is not designed to do
 -----------------